ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 	Health checks ensure your ELB won't send traffic to unhealthy (crashed) instances provides access logs that capture detailed information about requests sent to your load balancer, disabled by default. logs are stored in the Amazon S3 bucket that you specify as compressed files.
 You can disable access logging at any time. provides access logs that capture detailed information about requests sent to your load balancer. contains information such as the time the request was received, the client’s IP address, latencies, request paths, and server responses. captures the logs and stores them in the AWS S3 bucket that you specify as compressed files.
+	\- ==With **target tracking scaling policies**, you select a **scaling metric** and set a **target value**.
+Amazon EC2 AutoScaling creates and manages the CloudWatch alarms that trigger the scaling policy and calculates the scaling adjustment based on the metric and the target value==.
+The scaling policy adds or removes capacity as required to keep the metric at, or close to, the specified target value.
+In addition to keeping the metric close to the targetvalue, a target tracking scaling policy also adjusts to changes in the metric due to a changing load pattern. eg: you can use target tracking scaling to: ==Configure a target tracking scaling policy to keep the average aggregate CPU utilization of your ASG at 40 percent==.
+Configure a target tracking scaling policy to keep the request count per target of your Application Load Balancer target group at 1000 for your AutoScaling group.

 | Elastic Load Balancing types | NLB(Network load balancer)                                   | **Application load balancer**                                | Gateway load balancer                         | Classic load balancer                                        |
 | ---------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ | --------------------------------------------- | ------------------------------------------------------------ |